Magdalen College Welfare

 Sue is in St Swithuns VI from 9am-10am during Weeks 0-9.
 Sue can consult on minor sickness and ailments.

 In addition several students each year are trained in Peer Support and the JCR and MCR have their own welfare teams.
 The team of tutors and staff with welfare responsibility work closely and meet regularly with their colleagues from the JCR and MCR.
 For more details see the JCR and MCR web pages.

-See the Information and Regulations Handbook which is issued to all members of college at the beginning of the academic year and can also be found on the internal pages of this website.
+The Information and Regulations Handbook which is issued to all members of college at the beginning of the academic year contains further details and can also be found on the internal pages of this website.

 On academic matters students usually consult their own Tutors, another Tutor who teaches their subject, or the Senior Tutor.
-From 2016 new students will also be assigned a Personal Tutor who is not in their own subject area but provide academic-related welfare advice.
+All first year undergraduates have a Personal Tutor, usually a Tutorial Fellow in their subject, but who is not their Academic Tutor, who they may turn to for both academic and pastoral support.